sizmar2018/master_thesis_women_in_jazz/README.md

 `+networks` : Contains all the gephi networks file and images of the networks used in the master thesis

-### old
+### Old

-`/pre-master-thesis`: contains pre-master thesis works from 2023
+`/pre-master-thesis`: Contains pre-master thesis works from 2023

-`/presentation` : presentation of the s pre-master thesis from 2023
+`/presentation` : Presentation of the pre-master thesis from 2023